jangir-ritik/andamanexcursion/docs/README.md

 # Andaman Excursion Documentation

-This directory contains documentation for the Andaman Excursion project.
-It includes guidelines, standards, and best practices for developing and maintaining the codebase.
+This directory contains documentation for the Andaman Excursion project, providing guidelines, standards, and best practices for developing and maintaining the codebase.

 ## Available Documentation

-- [Simplified Component Guide](./SIMPLIFIED_COMPONENT_GUIDE.md) - Our new streamlined approach to component development
-- [Component Migration Example](./COMPONENT_MIGRATION_EXAMPLE.md) - Example of migrating to the simplified structure
+- [Component Guide](./COMPONENT_GUIDE.md) - Comprehensive guide to component development and structure
-- [Component Checklist](./COMPONENT_CHECKLIST.md) - A comprehensive checklist for developing components
 - [Design System](./DESIGN_SYSTEM.md) - Documentation of the project's design system

 ## Quick Start

-For new developers, we recommend starting with the [Simplified Component Guide](./SIMPLIFIED_COMPONENT_GUIDE.md), which provides our current approach to component development, including:
+For new developers, start with the [Component Guide](./COMPONENT_GUIDE.md), which covers:

-- Simplified component structure
+- Component structure and organization
-- Hybrid type approach
+- TypeScript type management
 - Content separation for CMS readiness
-- When to use index files
+- Best practices and standards

 ## Tools and Scripts